-Job Summary: The Oil Processing Technician processes and treats incoming oil products, monitors product levels, operates cooker tanks, and performs quality control on finished products.
+The Oil Processing Technician processes and treats incoming oil products monitors product levels, operates cooker tanks, and performs quality control on finished products.

 - Operates Gencor thermal heater within design parameters.

-- Adds proper amount of desired chemical for treatment as instructed by supervisor.
+- Adds proper amount of the desired chemical for treatment as instructed by supervisor.

-- Performs quality control by collecting sample from tanker trucker/railcar when loading of finished product is complete.
+- Performs quality control by collecting samples from tanker trucker/rail car when loading of the finished product is complete.

-- Performs water percent test of oil samples as required by supervisor
+- Performs water percent test of oil samples.

 - Performs monthly maintenance (inspection/cleaning) of Gencor thermal heater.